 Importance of On-Page SEO:

-In order to better comprehend user intent and the entire user experience after a user lands on a page, Google adjusts its algorithm on a regular basis.
+Google adjusts its algorithm regularly to better comprehend user intent and the entire user experience after a user lands on a page.
 For this reason, it’s crucial to keep up with best practices and master SEO.

 Additionally, user experience is a Google priority, therefore it’s important to incorporate on-page SEO tactics into your overall plan.

-A well-optimized website helps Google organize and rank your page by making it easier for it to understand the content.
+A well-optimized website helps Google organize and rank your page by making the content easier to understand.
 In essence, you’re helping Google carry out its tasks more effectively.

 All on-page SEO components can be divided into three groups: